 - Creamy chicken noodle soup is not your thing?
 No problem!
 Skip the cornstarch and cream.

 - For an extra herby soup, feel free to add more herbs!
-Add 3 sprigs fresh thyme or use 1/2 teaspoon dried thyme and 2 bay leaf at the beginning, which helps to add an herby backbone to the broth.
+Add 3 sprigs fresh thyme or use 1/2 teaspoon dried thyme and 2 bay leaves at the beginning, which helps to add a herby backbone to the broth.

 - Swirl in fresh spinach or kale at the end of cooking for more of a vegetable-heavy soup.